Switzerland with Elias Cairo

 Who is leading this trip?

 This trip is led by an expert Modern Adventure Trip Leader.
-They are an experienced travel guide, a representative of Modern Adventure and the person to go to with questions or concerns on the trip.
+They’re an experienced travel guide, a representative of Modern Adventure and your go-to person for questions or concerns on the trip.
 We’ll be joined throughout our adventure by local, expert guides who are deeply knowledgeable with respect to local cultures, customs and history and are passionate about sharing that with us.
-We’ll also be joined by special guest Elias Cairo.

 What is the cancellation policy?

-You may cancel on or before June 12, 2019 and receive a full refund minus a $500 per-person service fee.
-If you cancel between June 13 and July 17, 2019, there is a 50% cancellation fee.
-On or after July 18, 2019 there is a 100% cancellation fee.
-We highly recommend purchasing travel insurance as we are not able to make exceptions to this policy in cases family/medical emergency or cases of the trip being cancelled (See our Terms and Conditions for full details).
+You may cancel on or before May 12, 2020 and receive a full refund minus a $500 per-person service fee.
+If you cancel between May 13 and July 16, there is a 50% cancellation fee; on or after July 17, 2020 there is a 100% cancellation fee.
+We highly recommend purchasing travel insurance as we are not able to make exceptions to this policy in cases of family/medical emergency or of the trip being canceled (see our Terms and Conditions for full details).

 We’re at your service.